Capidava: Tourism

-Next to Capidava on the Danube there’s an island that only comes to surface for a few summer months when the Danube river dries.
+Next to Capidava on the Danube is an island that only comes to surface for a few summer months when the Danube river dries.
 The 2 kilometers wide island is not present on any map, therefore this interesting phenomenon attracted science fiction fans who started organizing every year an ecological summer camp: the Atlantykron Summer academy gathers people who are passionate about astronomy and science fiction.